freeflyer-team/WebGPUReconstruct/README.md

 The goal is also to get consistent replays of web content which can be used to test changes to WebGPU implementations without having to build and run the full browser.

+## Releases
+Binary releases are available for Windows, Linux and Android.
+Get them [here](https://github.com/Chainsawkitten/WebGPUReconstruct/releases).

 ## Building
-There are currently no automated release builds, so you will have to build it yourself.
-Instructions for how to build are available [here](docs/BUILDING.md).
+If you want to build yourself, instructions are available [here](docs/BUILDING.md).

 ## Usage
 [Capturing content](docs/CAPTURING.md)